GudbjorgVidja/TakeAway/README.md

 ## End-user documentation

-Some instructions for the end user, e.g. how to run the jar
+Instructions to run the program:

+- Open the terminal
+- type "source runjar.cmd"
+- press enter

 ## To do